India's ties with Russia developed when US was unable to be its partner: Blinken | Politics

 - United States

-India's relationship with Russia was developed over decades at a time when the US was not able to be a partner of the South Asian country, Secretary of State Tony Blinken said as top officials of the Biden administration on Monday showed an understanding of New Delhi's position on Ukraine war.
+India's relationship with Russia was developed over decades at a time when the US was not able to be its partner, Secretary of State Tony Blinken has said, as top officials of the Biden administration showed an understanding of New Delhi's position on the Ukraine war and advocated stronger Indo-US ties.

+There has been some disquiet in Washington over India's position on the Ukraine crisis as well as its decision to procure discounted Russian oil.
+Blinken's comments came during a joint news conference with Defence Secretary Lloyd Austin along with their Indian counterparts --External Affairs Minister S Jaishankar and Defence Minister Rajnath Singh after the 2+2 Ministerial here on Monday.

 ''India's relationship with Russia was developed over decades at a time when the United States was not able to be a partner to India.
-Times have changed,'' Blinken told reporters at a joint press conference with Defence Secretary Lloyd Austin and their Indian counterparts External Affairs Minister S Jaishankar and Defense Minister Rajnath Singh.
+Times have changed,'' Blinken told reporters.

 ''Today, we are able and willing to be a partner of choice with India across virtually every realm: commerce, technology, education and security.
 And that was very much the nature of the conversation that we had today.
 When it comes to oil purchases, sanctions, et cetera, I'd just note that there are carve-outs for energy purchases,'' he said in response to a question.

-The top US diplomat, however, cautioned the allies and partners against the increase in buying Russian energy.
+The top US diplomat, however, cautioned the allies and partners of the US against the increase in buying Russian energy.

-''Of course, we're encouraging countries not to purchase additional energy supplies from Russia.
-Every country is differently situated, has different needs, requirements, but we're looking to allies and partners not to increase their purchases of Russian energy,” he said.

 ''I would note India has made very strong statements in New York at the UN, the minister before the Indian Parliament, condemning the killing of civilians in Ukraine, calling for an independent investigation of these atrocities.
 And I would also note that India is providing significant humanitarian assistance to the people of Ukraine, notably medicines, which are very necessary and in real demand,'' he said.